hobrasoft/simul6/README.md

 Download
 ========
-Windows binaries and documentation can be downloaded from here: https://www.simul6.app
+Windows and MacOS binaries and documentation can be downloaded from here: https://www.simul6.app